DBS Headshot 3.png

-Before starting his firm, David practiced law as a member of the litigation department of Hughes Hubbard & Reed LLP for ten years.
-From 2007 to 2009, David served as a law clerk to the Honorable Roslynn R. Mauskopf, United States District Judge for the Eastern District of New York.
+Before launching the firm, David practiced law as a member of the litigation department of Hughes Hubbard & Reed LLP for ten years.
+From 2007 to 2009, David served as the first judicial law clerk to the Honorable Roslynn R. Mauskopf, United States District Judge for the Eastern District of New York (Ret.).

-The Federal Bar Council honored David with the Thurgood Marshall Award for exceptional pro bono service in 2017.
+The Federal Bar Council has honored David with the Thurgood Marshall Award for exceptional pro bono service in recognition of his wrongful conviction and LGBTQ+ rights work.

 Education